Sanochez/Gastrella/docs/planning.md

 - Enabling businesses and customers to register and manage their profiles.
 - Chatbot assistance with professional nutritionist advice about dietry options, allergy alerts, nutrient breakdowns; and customer services.
 - Enabling reviews, ratings and feedback forms services.
-- Providing official food hygiene ratings, maintaining records and analytics on the server, integrating map location.
+- Providing official food hygiene ratings, maintaining records and analytics on the server.
+- Integrating map location and restaurant location display.

 ## Context diagram